torigood/weatherFlow-Mix/README.md

 - [ ] **Real-time Weather Integration**: Adjusting the playlist mood based on your local weather (Temperature, Precipitation, etc.).
 - [ ] **Custom Limits**: Allow users to choose how many tracks to generate.

+## Data Usage:
+- No server-side storage
+- No database
+- All authentication happens client-side
+- Users must re-login on refresh (no session persistence)
+- Only uses Spotify API to read user preferences and create playlists

+## Privacy Policy:
+We don't collect or store any personal data.
+All Spotify authentication is handled directly by Spotify's OAuth.
+No user information is saved on our servers.

 ---
 <p align="right"><a href="#-weatherflow-mix-spotify-discovery-tool"></p>